 Shit.
 I would have to go in.
 Jim would mention it.
 Already did, by the time I got home, he had it in the Slack channel and everyone heard about The Parking Lot Incident.

 I'm not exagerrating that much.

 I had to return to the real world, and soon.
 It was Friday morning, so if I squirmed my way out of today, claimed more familial hardships, I had two days and a half days to work with.
-To get myself back into shape, start investigating these cards, this stack of eclectic books, figure out why I’m doing things, but can’t remember them.
-Figure out why I can’t remember (at this point he gets the card, reads it, then types it) “Do you have anything yet on the bolide”.
+To get myself back into shape, start investigating these cards, this stack of eclectic books, figure out why I'm doing things, but can't remember them.
+Figure out why I can't remember (at this point I get the card and read it for the millionth time) "Do you have anything yet on the bolide".
 Why is this phrase magical?

 So I send an email to Jim.
 The subject, "Riddle".
 The message, the eight words that have been plaguing me for more than a week.